Due to the COVID-19 Pandemic, the application period for the 2019-2020 season has been extended until September 30th, 2020.

 Crisis Assistance is also available to clients that are in immediate danger of being disconnected by their Fuel or Electric vendors.

-The program is an income based program, and you must provide proof of income in order to be eligible to receive benefits.
-The program utilizes a three month income test, which is annualized to determine eligibility.
+The program is an income based program and you must provide proof of income in order to be eligible to receive benefits.
+You will need to provide verification of the gross income earned in the previous month by all household members over the age of 18.

 You may apply for regular heating season benefits from October 1st – May 1st of each year.